sherlock-project/sherlock/README.md

                         If using multiple usernames, the output of the results will be saved to this folder.
   --output OUTPUT, -o OUTPUT
-                        If using single username, the output of the result will be saved to this file.
+                        If using a single username, the output of the result will be saved to this file.
   --tor, -t             Make requests over Tor; increases runtime; requires
-                        Tor to be installed and in system path.
+                        Tor to be installed and in the system path.
-  --unique-tor, -u      Make requests over Tor with new Tor circuit after each
+  --unique-tor, -u      Make requests over Tor with a new Tor circuit after each
-                        request; increases runtime; requires Tor to be installed and in system path.
+                        request; increases runtime; requires Tor to be installed and in the system path.
   --csv                 Create Comma-Separated Values (CSV) File.
   --site SITE_NAME      Limit analysis to just the listed sites.
 Add multiple
                         options to specify more than one site.